Mikroskil-IFA-Sore-A/Travelalot/README.md

-# Bootstrap Travel
+# Travelalot
-Bootstrap Travel is an amateur mock-up of a travel agency website built as a class project.
+Travelalot is an amateur mock-up of a travel agency website built as a class project.

 | ReactJS | Typescript | TailwindCSS | Vite | React Router |
 |:-------:|:----------:|:-----------:|:----:|:------------:|